SapiensAnatis/Dawnshard/DragaliaAPI/README.md

 ### Dedicated server

 On a dedicated server, the basic `docker-compose` setup will work, but additional considerations should be made regarding reverse proxying, logging, etc. Speak to the maintainer if you are interested in hosting your own instance for further guidance.

+## Dependencies

+The server depends on [`DragaliaBaas`](https://github.com/DragaliaLostRevival/DragaliaBaasServer) as an identity provider.
+Clients are expected to go to an instance of the BaaS for login and authentication, and then come back to `/tool/auth` with a signed JSON web token to authenticate against DragaliaAPI.